 The robustness of learning algorithms in the presence of label noise has been extensively studied in supervised learning~\cite{natarajan2013learning}.
-Three broad ideas for designing robust algorithms include defining novel losses, identifying noisy labels, and regularization methods. \citet{zhang2018generalized} design the robust Generalized Cross Entropy~(GCE) loss which is a mixture of Cross Entropy~(CE) and mean absolute error.
-The Symmetric Cross Entropy~(SCE)~\cite{wang2019symmetric} loss combines reverse cross-entropy with the CE loss. \citet{ma2020normalized} proposes APL, which normalizes the loss to be robust to noisy labels and combines active and passive loss functions. \citet{thulasidasan2019combating} propose DAC, which identifies and suppresses the signals of noisy samples by abstention-based training. \citet{liu2020early} introduce ELR, an early learning regularization approach to mitigate label ``memorization''. \citet{huang2020self} propose a self-adaptive training method that corrects noisy labels and reweights training data to suppress erroneous signals.
+Three broad ideas for designing robust algorithms include defining novel losses, identifying noisy labels, and using regularization methods. \citet{zhang2018generalized} design the robust Generalized Cross Entropy~(GCE) loss which is a mixture of Cross Entropy~(CE) and mean absolute error.
+The Symmetric Cross Entropy~(SCE)~\cite{wang2019symmetric} loss combines reverse cross-entropy with the CE loss. \citet{ma2020normalized} proposes normalizing the loss to be robust to noisy labels and combines active and passive loss functions. \citet{thulasidasan2019combating} propose DAC, which identifies and suppresses the signals of noisy samples by abstention-based training. \citet{liu2020early} introduce an early learning regularization approach to mitigate label memorization. \citet{huang2020self} propose a self-adaptive training method that corrects noisy labels and reweights training data to suppress erroneous signals.
 These works primarily concern the supervised learning setting.
 To the best of our knowledge, fine-tuning algorithms under label noise are relatively under-explored in transfer learning.
-Our approach draws inspiration from the semi-supervised learning literature, which has evaluated pseudo-labeling and self-training approaches given a limited amount of labeled data, and a large amount of unlabeled data \cite{zou2019confidence,xu2021dash,tai2021sinkhorn}.
-A very recent work considered a sharpness-aware approach and evaluated its performance for fine-tuning from noisy labels \cite{foret2020sharpness}.
-It would be interesting to see if combining their approach with our ideas could lead to better results.
+Our approach draws inspiration from the semi-supervised learning literature, which has evaluated pseudo-labeling and self-training approaches given a limited amount of labeled data and a large amount of unlabeled data.
+Recent work considers a sharpness-aware approach and evaluates its performance for fine-tuning from noisy labels.
+It would be interesting to explore whether combining their approach with our ideas could yield better results.